 “I no longer have any child care costs"

-"Within a month of graduating the Digital Mums course I got my perfect job working 20 hours a week as the UK and Ireland community manager for Invisalign, a company that produces nearly invisible braces for your teeth.
+"Within a month of graduating from the training I got my perfect job working 20 hours a week as the UK and Ireland community manager for Invisalign, a company that produces nearly invisible braces for your teeth.
 I’m running five social media platforms and I work from home 100 percent flexibly and remotely.

 What is particularly brilliant is I totally manage my own time.
 So I’ll start the week and decide what is going to work best for us as a family for the next seven days and work around that.
 I used to work in retail and life was much more 9-5 so this really is a revelation.
 And as I can also work in the evenings or at nap times I don’t actually need any formal child care.
 Of course it’s a juggle but that is a price I’m definitely willing to pay.

 The 9-5 life is in the past and I’m now totally in charge of my work life and that feels really good.
 Fixed hours seem so alien to me now.”